openl-tablets/openl-tablets/Docs/OpenAPI.md

-## OpenAPI schema customization
+## OpenAPI Schema Customization

-OpenL Rule Services WS produces OpenAPI schema for each deployed service automatically from the OpenL projects based on the OpenAPI and JAX-RS annotations.
+The OpenL Tablets Rule Services web service produces the OpenAPI schema for each deployed service automatically from the OpenL projects based on the OpenAPI and JAX-RS annotations.
-To change output of the openapi.json it needs to create `openapi-configuration.json` file, located in the working directory or in the root of the classpath:
+To change the output of openapi.json, in the working directory or root of the classpath, create the `openapi-configuration.json` file with the following contents:

 ```json
 {